elotroalex/chiens/_texts/translation.md

 - {:.sp} The Crowd.

 - To the stake.
-- Bring him to the stake.
+- To the stake, Toussaint.

 - {:.sp} Toussaint.